Swaraj-Bais/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon clone using Html and Css
+Amazon clone using Html and Css.
+Author- Swaraj Bais